kevingerkens/gitfx/README.md

 # Audio Effect Extraction from Realistic Instrument Mixes

-This repostory contains the source code to the paper [1].
+This repository contains the source code to the paper [1].
 The paper compares different methods for the classification and parameter estimation of guitar effects in instrument mixes.
 The code has been tested with Windows 10.

 ## Installation